Main image by Danica Priest

 Local residents have fought off developments four times in the last twenty years and the campaign group feels that “now needs to be the end of attempts’ to build on the site, which is between two other nature reserves.

-Member Julia Maria Pimenta says: “We believe it should remain as a green space asset for the local area – improving access through better signage and footpaths and rewilding certain parts with more tree coverage.
-We would like to formalise its SNCI status and protect it once and for all, bringing the space back into the community…”
+Members of the Friends group believe the Western Slopes should remain as a green space asset for the local area – improving access through “better signage and footpaths and re-wilding certain parts with more tree coverage”.

 Novers resident, Danielle Ardilla, only found out about the development plans through seeing the campaign banners along the Hartcliffe Way.